shlomif/shlomif-tech-diary/do-you-want-to-be-a-hacker-monarch.md

 * Shlomi Fish (= me)

-Some potential people who can immediately become hacker monarchs by virtue of association with hacker monarchs emeriti:
+Some potential people who can immediately become hacker monarchs by virtue of association with the hacker monarchs emeriti:

 * Larry Wall